conda/conda-dot-org/learn/faq.md

 ## What is a conda channel?

-conda channels are the locations where conda packages are stored.
+Conda channels are the locations where conda packages are stored.
 By default, packages are automatically downloaded and updated from the `default` channel, but other channels (i.e., [conda-forge](https://conda-forge.org/)) can be specified using the `--channel` flag, as shown in the example below:

 ```
 conda install rust --channel conda-forge